Yomguithereal/baobab/README.md

 **Releasing**

 In most complex use cases, you might need to release the manipulated objects, i.e. kill their event emitters and wipe their associated data.
+For example, cursors with a dynamic path (e.g. `var cursor = tree.select(['items', { id: 5 }])`), will always create a cursor with listeners that need to be released when you are done using the cursor.

 Thus, any tree or cursor object can be cleared from memory by using the `release` method.